baeddavid/omok/README.md

 * Minimalist design.
 Features are minimized until user explicitly looks for them.

+## User Stories:
+ * As a user, I can click start on the landing page and expect to be taken to the game.
+ * As a user, I can expect to click new game and have the game reset.
+ * As a user, I can expect to toggle CPU and play against the computer.
+ * As a user, I can expect a winner to be declared at the end of the game.

 ## Features:
 * Win Logic
 * Keeps track of current player